 --bootstrap-constraints option.
 The same values can be used by either type.

-For more details on constraints, see Constraints.
+For general information on constraints, see Constraints.

 Below, all machines in the LXD controller's models will have at least 4GiB of memory:

 This example shows how to request at least 4GiB of memory and two CPUs for an AWS controller:

 juju bootstrap --bootstrap-constraints="mem=4G cores=2" aws